cloudfoundry/docs-deploying-cf/ec2/deploy_aws_bosh.html.md

 ### Deploy Manifest

 Everything is now in place to use the deployment manifest you have created and deploy BOSH to AWS (the first inception).
-Let’s now do this.
+Let's now do this.

 Enter the deployments folder you created earlier: